save-thinking/docs/ADR/StorageFramework.md

 ### Constraints

-IndexDB has limited storage limits and limited browser compatibility.
+IndexedDB has limited storage limits and limited browser compatibility.

 ### Positions

-We considered the following options for storage: IndexDB, localStorage and SQLite.
+We considered the following options for storage: IndexedDB, localStorage and SQLite.

 localStrorage allows only key-value pair storage structure.